igotQweston/igotQweston.github.io/content/privacy.md

 ### Blocking the Tracker

-You have the option to block our analytics tracker.
-However, please note that the tracker is enabled by default and will remain so unless you choose to block it.
+You have the option to block our tracker and we will respect your decision to do so.
+However, please note that the tracker is enabled by default and cannot be blocked without using external tools.

-By using our website, you consent to our privacy policy.
+**By using our website, you consent to our privacy policy.**